 - b.
-The CA MAY verify the Applicant's control over the .onion service by having the Applicant provide a Certificate Request signed using the .onion public key if the Attributes section of the certificationRequestInfo contains: - i.
+The CA MAY verify the Applicant's control over the .onion service by having the Applicant provide a Certificate Request signed using the .onion service's private key if the Attributes section of the certificationRequestInfo contains: - i.
 A caSigningNonce attribute that contains a Random Value that is generated by the CA; and - ii.
-An applicantSigningNonce attribute that contains a single value with at least 64-bits of entropy that is generated by the Applicant.
+An applicantSigningNonce attribute that contains a single value.
+The CA MUST recommend to Applicants that the applicantSigningNonce value should contain at least 64 bits of entropy.